 Pregnancy: Work and School IssuesSkip to the navigation

-- Avoid exposure to people who are sick.
+- Stay away from people who are sick.

-- Avoid being around harmful substances, such as hazardous chemicals, fumes, or X-rays.
+- Avoid being around harmful substances.
+Examples include hazardous chemicals, fumes, and X-rays.

-- Avoid lifting heavy objects, standing on ladders, and using or being near machinery that vibrates.
+- Don't lift heavy objects, stand on ladders, or use or be near machinery that vibrates.

-Cutting back or stopping work
+Cutting back on or stopping work

-Your doctor may want you to reduce or stop working at some point in your pregnancy if you have:
+Your doctor may want you to cut back on or stop working at some point in your pregnancy if you have:

-- A short or dilated cervix before 36 weeks of pregnancy (which are risk factors for preterm labor).
+- A short or dilated cervix before 36 weeks of pregnancy.
+(These are risk factors for preterm labor.)

-- A uterine malformation that could threaten the pregnancy, such as a bicornate uterus.
+- A malformed uterus that could threaten the pregnancy.
+One example is a bicornate uterus.

 - High blood pressure or signs of preeclampsia.